gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 }
 ```

-Notice we take the dot product like we covered in [the article on direcitonal lights](webgl-3d-lighting-directional.html) but unlike that one, here the dot product is multipled by .5 and we add .5.
-With normal directional lighting the surface is lit 100% when directly facing the light and trails off to 0% when the surface is perpendicular to the light.
+Notice we take the dot product like we covered in [the article on directional lights](webgl-3d-lighting-directional.html)
+but unlike that one, here the dot product is multiplied by .5 and we add .5.
+With normal directional lighting the surface is lit 100% when directly facing
+the light and trails off to 0% when the surface is perpendicular to the light.
 That means the entire 1/2 of the model facing away from the light is black.
-By multiplying by .5 and adding .5 we take the dot product from -1 &lt;-&gt; 1 to 0 &lt;-&gt; 1 which means it will only be black when facing the complete opposite direciton.
+By multiplying by .5 and adding .5 we take the dot product from -1 &lt;-&gt; 1 to 0 &lt;-&gt;
+1 which means it will only be black when facing the complete opposite direction.
 This gives a cheap but pleasing lighting for simple tests.

 So, we need to compile and link the shaders.